unconnnected/support/README.md

 # support
-Portfolio of support files written in PHP, Javascript and GML by Paul Bennett.
+Portfolio of support files written in PHP, Javascript and GML by Paul B.